Momma Song

-"Momma Song" is a song by American singer Benson Boone, released on May 22, 2025, as a promotional single from his second studio album American Heart (2025).
+"Momma Song" is a song by American singer Benson Boone, released on May 22, 2025, as the third single from his second studio album, American Heart (2025).
 It was written by Boone himself, Jack LaFrantz and Jason Evigan, who also produced the song.

 Background

 At the Sips & Sounds music festival, Benson Boone said:

 There's a song on the album, it is called "The Momma Song".
 This is like the "In the Stars" of this next album.
 This is the one that, if you are having a rough one, having a tough one, you go in your car and you listen to this one.
 I know that not everybody is lucky enough to, one, have their parents around, but, two, have parents that support them in what they do.
 It is becoming less and less common these days.
 I would like to say, my mother and my father are absolutely the reason I'm here today.
 They are the best people in the world; I love them to death.
 This song is about my parents.
 So, if you have anyone, whether it's your mom and dad, aunt and uncle, someone that raised you, anyone that you look up to, this song is for them.